vanHeemstraSystems/ubiquiti-unifi-express/300/100/100/100/100/README.md

 10. Lastly you will see the page Connect to Your Express Now.
 Click **Join WiFi Network**.
 11. Should you get an error whilst trying to connect, move closer to the UniFi Express for a better connection.

 Apart from the iPhone, you should now also be able to view and manager your UniFi Network from a browser at https://unifi.ui.com/ even from outside of your home or office where the UniFi Express is located.
+See [Connecting to and Managing UniFi Deployments](https://help.ui.com/hc/en-us/articles/11444786290071).